Skip to content

 • Helm package manager (v3.8+)

-• Database for connector data storage:
+• Database for application data storage:

 • Option 1: Enable the built-in PostgreSQL deployment (postgresql.enabled: true)